Using custom attributes to filter data by user

 - Select the Server Only option to prevent the custom attribute value from being sent to the user's web browser, in case it contains sensitive information or large amounts of data.

-- The custom attribute value set for the user overrides the value inherited from a group.
-If there is no value for the user, multiple values inherited from groups will result in a conflict error.
+- In the case of a single-value custom attribute or a multi-value value with an inheritance behavior of Override, the attribute value set for an account will override any values inherited from groups.
+If there is no value set on the account, differing values inherited from multiple groups may result in a conflict error.